joomla/rfc/proposed/user-experience-meta.md

 ## 2. Why Bother?

-Experience with training users to work with their Joomla website shows that User Experience is something most new users struggle with.
-We often get feedback that some click paths are not intuitive or that there are too many options that are unclear to the inexperienced user.
+When training users to work with their Joomla website, we often see new users struggling with the user interface.
+We get feedback that some click paths are not intuitive or that there are too many options and options that are difficult to understand.

 Over the years there have been a number of teams, groups and individuals in the Joomla project who have tried to improve the User Experience but failed to reach a long term agreement on the level of User Experience that Joomla wants to implement.
 They often got lost in details about the size, position and colour of buttons because of a lack of appropriate signposts.

-A specification of the interaction principles to be considered and the metrics with which they can be quantified helps stakeholders to focus on what is essential in terms of User Experience and to make measurable and thus real progress in User Experience.
+A specification of

+* the interaction principles to be considered and
+* the metrics with which they can be quantified

+helps stakeholders to focus on what is essential.
+This enables the  project to make a measurable and thus real progress in terms of User Experience.

 This specification supports [the mission and the key value "Usability"][Mission, Vision & Values] of the Joomla project.